riyapatel13/Pacman-AI/README.md

 As a final project in the Artificial Intelligence course at Stanford Univerity's Precollegiate Studies, my team and I created the most optimal Pacman and ghost agents (after much trial and error).
 The details of the implementations can be found below.

-Team 6 Members:
+Team Members:
-- Riya Patel
+* Riya Patel
-- Ziz Cheng
+* Ziz Cheng
-- Charles Sun
+* Charles Sun

+## Implementation Details

-Pac-Man Behavior:
+### Pac-Man Behavior

+Our Pacman uses the A* algorithm and path-finds to the closest food.
+During A*, the heuristic cost function is described as follows:
+* Cost of pellet: 1
+* Cost of empty grid: 5
+* Cost of Moore neighbors around ghost: 50
+* Cost of Von Neumann neighbors around ghost: 99

-	Normally, Pac-Man uses A* and path-finds to the closest food.
-During A*, the graph (grid) is set so that the cost to move into a food is 1, into an empty grid is 5-ish, the Moore’s Neighbors around ghosts are 50, and the Von Neumann Neighbors around ghosts are 99.
-This ensures that the Pac-Man, in its quest for vengeance, does not run into the ghost and prioritizes food over empty squares.
-When a ghost is scared, Pac-Man will path-find to the scared ghost instead of food.
+Note that the cost of Von Neumann neighbors override the cost of Moore neighbors - the square directly in front of a ghost (and not diagonal) will have a cost of 99.
+These costs ensure that the Pac-Man, in its quest for vengeance, does not run into the ghosts and prioritizes food over empty squares.
+When a ghost is scared, the heuristics are modified and Pac-Man will path-find to the scared ghost instead of food.

-Ghosts Behavior:
+### Ghosts Behavior
 	The ghosts were originally going to protect a single food so that the Pac-Man can never finish the game.
 However, once we started writing the code for the ghost, we realized that the ghosts are not allowed to turn around or stop around a place, so those ideas and the ideas were scrapped.
 Instead, we used A* and provided 4 different ghost behaviors:
 	1. Follows Pac-Man and prefers to approach from behind (By setting the move cost in front of Pac-Man to be higher)
 	2. Follows Pac-Man and prefers to approach from ahead (Which allows trapping behavior)